 I started by knitting from commercial patterns, mainly from women’s magazines, until my mid-twenties when I started to design my own patterns.
 I left work to start a family and bought myself a knitting machine.
 Initially, I tried to teach myself and then found out about machine knitting classes which I attended for the next few years.
 Hand knitting took a bit of a back seat at this time as I started to design and sell children’s machine knitted garments at craft fairs and through party plan.

-In 1989 we moved to Fareham so I stopped the knitting business I had been running and I had the opportunity to study the City and Guilds Creative Studies course in Machine Knitting.
+In 1989, we moved to Fareham so I stopped the knitting business I had been running and I had the opportunity to study the City and Guilds Creative Studies course in Machine Knitting.
 The course not only gave me confidence to start writing patterns but also to teach knitting, initially machine knitting but later including hand knitting.
-At this time I also started to design garments and patterns for small yarn producers e.g. small farms producing their own mohair and rear breeds sheep wool.
+At this time, I also started to design garments and patterns for small yarn producers e.g. small farms producing their own mohair and rare breeds sheep wool.

 I continue to learn and explore many of the different areas of knitting to include different techniques in my patterns.